prosecconetwork/The-NOC-List/README.md

 Veale's The NOC List.xlsx

-This spreadsheet encodes the central triple-store in which chaarcters are defined.
+This spreadsheet encodes the central triple-store in which characters are defined.
 Other triple-stores/spreadsheets in the NOC distribution provide further detail on the concepts used in this central triple-store.
 The first and key column provides the names of the characters, one row per character.
 Other columns then contain attributes of each character and related ideas, such as Gender, Political leaning, Address, Spouse, Opponent, Weapon, Vehicle, Typical Activities, Typical Clothing, Group Affiliation,  Domain, Fictive status (real or fictional?),  Creator (if fictional), Taxonomic Category, Positive Talking Points and Negative Talking Points

 Veale's vehicle fleet.xlsx